abelseyefu/Project-4-/README.md

 2. The ability to add more than one hair stylist
 3. The ability to have reminders as appointmnet date approches
 4. The ability to have membership plans and payment plans according to membership status

+## Additional Info
+- I plan to use my Django app as the backnd api as well as the google calandar Api to plan the appointments in the app.